List of VM Motori engines: R 315 SOHC

-1.5 L (1493 cc) I3, with a single overhead camshaft, four valves-per-cylinder, and common-rail direct fuel injection.
+1493 cc I3, with a single overhead camshaft, four valves-per-cylinder, and common-rail direct fuel injection.

 This engine was designed in 1998 with the related 4-cylinder variant R 420 SOHC.
 In 1999, VM granted Hyundai the license to manufacture both engines.
 Under terms of the agreement, Hyundai was able to manufacture the engines only to power its vehicles, while VM was free to grant other license agreements also in Korea, as happened in 2004 with GM Daewoo.